 And you can serve it at any given time during the day.
 Eat it as a hearty lunch or dinner, or devour it on game day.
-For game day, I usually use smaller tortillas, and make these into almost bite size pieces.
-We like to serve them with a bowl of salsa and munch on during the game.
+For game day, I usually use smaller tortillas and make these into almost bite-size pieces.
+We like to serve them with a bowl of salsa and munch on it during the game.

 What are Chicken Chimichangas?

 Chicken is the main protein of the filling, but other meats can be used as well.
 You can even make them vegetarian.
 The protein is mixed with a sauce, refried beans, cheese, and a variety of topping choices, this dish is hearty and flavorful.

 What is the difference between burritos and chimichangas?

 Both the burritos and the chimes have flour tortilla as the wrapper.
 The filling is essentially the same.